quattor/quattor.github.com/_aquilon/configuration.md

 ### Creating the archetype/base and archetype/final templates

-Aquilon requires 2 templates for each archetype, located in the `archetype` directory under the directory corresponding to the archetype, `/var/quattor/cfg/plenary/web_servers` in our example:
+In addition to the declarations.pan template described above,  each archetype requires 2 further templates located in a directory called `<<name-of-archetype>>/archetype`, in our example `web_servers/archetype`, in the plenary template area, `/var/quattor/cfg/plenary`:

 * `base.pan`: this template is the first executed template after the definition of the hardware.
 * `final.pan`: it will be the very last one executed in the host profile.
 It will be